runpod/docs/docs/runpodctl/manage-pods.md

 # Manage Pods with runpodctl

-The RunPod CLI makes it easy to manage Pods using your local terminal.
+RunPod CLI makes it easy to manage [Pods](/pods/overview) using your local terminal.
 Use the commands below to manage your Pods with `runpodctl`.
 For a complete list of commands, run `runpodctl help`.

 ## List all Pods